iamshivanshyadav/Disney-Clone/README.md

 4. Commit your changes with descriptive commit messages.
 5. Push your changes to your forked repository.
 6. Create a pull request explaining your changes.
+7.
+## License
+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute the code as per the terms of the license.

 ## Credits
 - Shivansh Yadav (https://github.com/iamshivanshyadav)